yguitton/training-material/topics/sequence-analysis/tutorials/identification-and-evolutionary-analysis-of-transcription-associated-proteins-in-streptophyte-algae/tutorial.md

 > <question-title> What's in an alignment? </question-title>
 >
-> 1. What is in the file?
+> 1. What is in the this file?
 > 2. What do the dashes signify?
 >
 > > <solution-title></solution-title>